Dantedì 2023. All the appointments in Florence

-The calendar of March 25, national day dedicated to Dante
+Exhibitions and conferences in the calendar on March 25, the national day dedicated to Dante

-On March 25, date that scholars recognize as the beginning of the journey to the afterlife of the Divine Comedy, the genius of Dante is celebrated all over Italy and in the world.
+On March 25, the date that scholars recognize as the beginning of the Divine Comedy's journey into the afterlife, Dante's genius is celebrated throughout Italy and the world.

 Before discovering the initiatives planned in the city for this very important anniversary, let's discover together the 10 places of Dante in Florence, as Florence was at the time of Dante and who are the descendants of the Supreme Poet!